wikimedia-enterprise/wme-sdk-python/README.md

     main()
 ```

-Auth APIs
+## Auth APIs
 The following are the main authentication APIs provided by the SDK:

-Login
+- Login
-RefreshToken
+- RefreshToken
-RevokeToken
+- RevokeToken

-Helper APIs
+## Helper APIs

 These helper APIs provide reference implementations for clients on how token state management can be done and how tokens can be used in concurrent processes using WME APIs:

-GetAccessToken
+- GetAccessToken
-ClearState
+- ClearState

-Example Usage
+### Example Usage

-- putting it all together and making your first API call (we will be querying the Structured Contents endpoint, which is part of the [On-demand API](https://enterprise.wikimedia.com/docs/on-demand/))
+Putting it all together and making your first API call (we will be querying the Structured Contents endpoint, which is part of the [On-demand API](https://enterprise.wikimedia.com/docs/on-demand/))

 ```python
 import time